-- Massage the affected area gently
+Massage the affected area gently

 Gentle massage improves blood circulation in the area.
-So, massaging the affected area right after you’ve experienced the spasm will get blood flowing and start the healing process instantly.
+So, massaging the affected area right after you’ve experienced the spasm will get the blood flowing and start the healing process instantly.
 However, do take care not to apply much force.
 Applying excessive pressure will only cause further damage to the muscle tissues and aggravate the pain.
 You can use some soothing essential oils such as peppermint or wintergreen oil mixed with olive oil or coconut oil to massage the area.
 The natural analgesics properties of these oils will instantly reduce the pain, while gentle massage will speed up the healing process.

-- Apply Cold Pack
+Apply Cold Pack

-You can use a store bought cold pack or ice cubes for the purpose.
+You can use a store-bought cold pack or ice cubes for the purpose.
 In case you are using ice cubes, make sure to wrap the ice in a soft thin fabric to avoid any ice burn.

 You can apply the pack 3-4 times a day, depending on the intensity of your inflammation and pain.
 Stop applying ice pack immediately if you feel the area has become numb.
 Let it get back to the normal temperature and then start again.

-- Apply moist heat
+Apply moist heat

 After 72 hours of your back spasm, it is time to improve circulation in the injured muscles.
 And a hot bath is the best way.
-You can put in some essential oils and Epsom salt in the water for better result.
+You can put in some essential oils and Epsom salt in the water for the better result.

 In case you cannot take a bath for any reason, simply dip a thick towel in hot water and wrap it nicely around the injured area.
 This should work as good as a bath.

-- Replenish your muscles with water and nutrients
+Replenish your muscles with water and nutrients

 The recovery rate of any muscle injury depends heavily on your fluid and nutrients intake.
 Minerals like calcium, magnesium, potassium etc can aid in rebuilding and repairing muscle tissues.